jymorris/MADS-Capstone-CFPB/README.md

 2. Download the CFPB customer complaint dataset from [here](https://www.consumerfinance.gov/data-research/consumer-complaints/).
 Navigate to the "Get the data" section for the CSV file.
 3. Download the GloVe pre-trained word vectors from [here](https://nlp.stanford.edu/projects/glove/).
 We used the Wikipedia versions with 50 and 100 dimensions.

 **Important**: Adjust the vectorizing functions in the file if you opt for different GloVe versions.
+Remember to replace the placeholder files.

 3. Execute `Processing and Storing Consumer Complaint Data in GCP PostgreSQL .ipynb`:
    - Make sure you update your PostgreSQL credentials within the notebook.